818ajian/doc/notebook/1-GIS/.ipynb_checkpoints/Layout-checkpoint.md

 ## `tgs` : trancodage from graph indexing to numpy array indexing

-`tgs` is an arry with length $N_s$+1.
+`tgs` is an array with length $N_s$+1.
 The index 0 is not used because none segment has 0 as an index.

 ```python
 >>> ns = 5